 Passionate About Helping Others

 My clients often ask, "Is that normal?" and "Can I change?"
-We have the biological, therapeutic, and psychosocial tools to help you find what is normal, as YOU define it, and the local resources to support you in your journey towards a happier, healthier you.
+We don't always know what we need to make lasting changes.
+Sometimes, transition is easier with a supportive person experienced in helping you find your way.
+Therapists support you find what is normal, as YOU define it.
+We can also direct you to local resources to support your journey towards a happier, healthier you.

 Education & Qualifications

 Rutgers University, MS